 After you apply, you'll need to do a few more things.

 - Smile.
-You will have to get a passport photo at one of these New Orleans locations.
-Alternatively, you can take your own photo, but you have to do it right.
+You will have to go to a nearby passport photo processor location.
+Alternatively, you can take your own photo, but you have to follow specific guidelines.

 - Show Off Your Documents.
 You will also need both proof of U.S. citizenship and your identification.
 For proof of citizenship, you need a previously issued and undamaged passport, a certified birth certificate, a report of birth abroad or certification of birth, a naturalization certificate, or a certificate of citizenship.
 For proof of identification, you can use that same passport or naturalization certificate, as well as a valid driver's license, current government identification (city, state or federal), or a current military identification (military and dependents).